svetlyobg/FixWindows10/README.md

 5. Right-click the newly-created ForceOSTPath.
 Click the Modify option.
 6. Specify OST file path for saving in the Value box.
 Click the OK button.
 7. Exit the registry editor.

+## Relocating OST Data Files 2

+### Using Symbolic Links or Junction Points

+1. Close outlook that is in use.
+2. The default location is:
+>C:\Users\%username%\AppData\Local\Microsoft\Outlook
+Move the OST-file or PST-file from its original location to its new location.
+3. Open Command prompt using Windows+R keys, Run as Administrator.
+Provide all the administrator credentials for your computer by selecting yes to allow the prompt.
+4. Type the following commands:
+>mklink “C:\Users\%username%\AppData\Local\Microsoft\Outlook\ datafile.ost” “D:\Documents\Outlook Files\ datafile.ost“
+Where, mklink is used to create symbolic link;